Spencer Torkelson Preview, Player Props: Tigers vs. Royals

 Spencer Torkelson vs. Royals Preview, Player Prop Bets - September 28

-The Detroit Tigers, including Spencer Torkelson (.222 on-base percentage in past 10 games, 92 points below season-long percentage), battle starter Jonathan Bowlan and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.
+On Thursday, Spencer Torkelson (.222 on-base percentage in past 10 games, 92 points below season-long percentage) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
+First pitch is at 1:10 PM ET.

 Sportsbook Promo Codes